goldinvo/goldinvo.github.io/src/content/blog/the-daily-texan-collage.md

 ---
-title: 'The Daily Texan Collage'
-type: 'short'
-description: 'Repping UT with a collage of The Daily Texan newspapers.'
+description: Repping UT with a collage of The Daily Texan newspapers.
+featuredImage: '@assets/2021-10-02-collage.jpeg'
+images:
+- '@assets/2021-10-02-collage.jpeg'
 pubDate: '2021-10-02'
-featuredImage: '/2021-10-02/collage.jpeg'
-images:
-- /2021-10-02/collage.jpeg
+title: The Daily Texan Collage
+type: short
 ---
 Repping UT with a collage of *The Daily Texan* newspapers.